Ernest Gardner (politician)

 Sir Ernest Gardner (18 May 1846 – 7 August 1925) was a British politician.
 He was a Conservative Party Member of Parliament (MP) from 1901 to 1922.

+Early life and career

 Gardner was born in East London, the son of Joseph Goodwin Gardner and his wife, Elizabeth.

+Political career

 He was first elected to Parliament on 12 July 1901 in an unopposed by-election in the constituency of Wokingham following the resignation of Oliver Young.
 He remained the seat's MP until it was abolished for the 1918 general election, when he became the MP for Windsor.
 He retired from Parliament at the 1922 general election.
 He lived at 'Spencers' at Maidenhead in Berkshire.

+Personal life & death

 Gardner had three daughters with his second wife, Amy Inglis, including the cardiologist Dame Frances Gardner.